 So, if coloring is your child's favorite pastime then pack in the coloring books, but go easy on the crayons, and keep an available hand to help hold the ones he or she's not using.

 Whatever you choose, throw in a few of the mainstay favorites along with some healthy choices.
 Then you won't feel so bad seeing them eat through the entire flight.
-BONUS TIP: Don't put their snacks in their special backpacks or bags.
+Tip: Don't put their snacks in their special backpacks or bags.
 While it's great for them to be in charge of their games or coloring books, you may not want them in charge of snacktime.
-I always travel with a big carry-on bag with all the goodies I need for my kids for the flight.
-Then I have control over who gets what snacks and when.